Heavy Is the Head (Agents of S.H.I.E.L.D.): Critical response

 Oliver Sava of The A.V.
 Club graded the episode a B−, but gave a negative review, specifying the episode's focus on Lance Hunter, who he called "a generic role that needs more personality and specificity in order to captivate."
-He did, however, praise the slow motion shot of Lance Hunter shooting at Carl Creel, saying "That kind of directorial flair is what this show needs more of, and I would love to see this show’s camera and design crews work together to create a more visually engaging experience.
+He did, however, praise the slow motion shot of Hunter shooting at Carl Creel, saying "That kind of directorial flair is what this show needs more of, and I would love to see this show's camera and design crews work together to create a more visually engaging experience.
 There needs to be more color and personality in the environments and costuming, and taking more chances with the camerawork will bring more excitement to the action and heighten the emotional beats of the script."
-Kevin Fitzpatrick of Screen Crush stated that "we’re thrilled to see “Heavy is the Head” taking the ball from last week and running with a very confident start to the season thus far."
-He particularly praised the characters of Hunter and Creel, and noted that while MacLachlan's appearance "didn’t particularly deepen our understanding of the mystery to have the obelisk “spare” Raina its death touch, nor necessarily to have Coulson scratch out another board's worth of equations, it's nice to see the writers keeping the alien aspects in play as often as possible."
+Kevin Fitzpatrick of ScreenCrush stated that "we're thrilled to see "Heavy is the Head" taking the ball from last week and running with a very confident start to the season thus far."
+He particularly praised the characters of Hunter and Creel, and noted that while MacLachlan's appearance "didn't particularly deepen our understanding of the mystery to have the obelisk "spare" Raina its death touch, nor necessarily to have Coulson scratch out another board's worth of equations, it's nice to see the writers keeping the alien aspects in play as often as possible."
 Joseph McCabe, writing for Nerdist, felt that "So far this season, the show has kept what worked best in its first year, that Whedon-patented propensity for pairing end-of-the-world melodrama with the most mundane of concerns ...
-The line that lingers, however, is one uttered in last week’s season premiere.
-Coulson again instructs his people to “Go dark.”
+The line that lingers, however, is one uttered in last week's season premiere.
+Coulson again instructs his people to "Go dark."
 Just how dark is the question this season of S.H.I.E.L.D. poses.
 I'm happy to give the show as much time as it needs to answer it."